 There are no signs this year will be better on the cybersecurity front.
 Criminals are sitting on piles of money they can invest in improving their attack technologies and infrastructure, and nations will continue to pursue their political goals via sophisticated hacks, using tools like digital identity management to protect your business data.

 According to IBM’s Cost of a Data Breach Report 2020, the average organization takes 315 days to detect and contain a breach caused by a malicious attack.
 The longer the attackers stay inside your systems, the more money it costs.
 According to IBM, it costs companies an additional $1.12 million if it takes them more than 200 days to detect a breach.

-As a result, more companies are hiring threat hunters, training existing staff on threat hunting techniques, or hiring outside firms to provide threat hunting services.
+As a result, more companies are hiring threat hunters, training existing staff on threat hunting techniques, or utilizing firms such as Glasswall Solutions to provide threat hunting services.
 “Threat hunting is absolutely a necessity in modern cyber defense,” says Mark Orlando, co-founder and CEO at Bionic Cyber, who teaches threat hunting for the SANS Institute and previously worked on security issues for the Pentagon, White House, and the Department of Energy.
 Looking for endpoint detection and response for your business?
 Here’s all the information you’ll need.

 “When I first started in security operations, threat hunting sounded cool, but it was something that only the most advanced teams did,” Orlando says.
 “It was optional, but now you have these high profile breaches that would not have been discovered unless you had skilled investigators who know how to hunt for these threats.
 There’s now an awareness that it’s not optional.”